Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Efreeti.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/desert
 - monster/size/large
 - monster/type/elemental
-statblock: inline
+aliases: ["Efreeti"]
 ---
 # Efreeti
 *Source: Monster Manual p.
-145, Princes of the Apocalypse, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Explorer's Guide to Wildemount, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel, Keys from the Golden Vault*
+145. Available in the SRD.*

 Hulking genies of the Elemental Plane of Fire, the efreet are masters of flame, immune to fire and able to create it on a whim.
 Fine silk caftans and damask robes drape their magma-red or coal-black skin, and they bedeck themselves in brass and gold torcs, chains, and rings, all glittering with jewels.
 When an efreeti flies, its lower body transforms into a column of smoke and embers.